Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Windows.md

     d.
 Run `.\venv\Scripts\Activate.ps1` to activate the virtual environment.

     e.
 Run `pip install .`.
 This will take a few minutes.
 You will likely receive a few errors, which are safe to ignore.

-    f.
-Run `pip install chia-dev-tools --no-deps`.

-    g.
-Run `pip install pytest`.
-You can safely ignore the errors about missing requirements.

 5. Your environment should be all set, but let's make sure: